GDLanRan/GDLanRan/README.md

+# This place is under construction ~
-- 👋 Hi, I’m @GDLanRan
+- 👋 Hi, I’m @LanRan-zx.
+Of course, you can call me Lanran or AFang.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...